Arts, Culture and Heritage

 Come experience Reunion, an inclusive space for seniors (including those with mild cognitive impairment and dementia), at the National Museum of Singapore.
 Through a facilitated programme, enjoy familiar tunes at the music booths or have a conversation with old and new friends while engaging with the museum’s interactive objects in the activity area.
 Participants can also create a digital exhibition with the museum’s Care Facilitator volunteers.
 Some activities are chargeable.
 Eligible Community Care Organisations can apply for funding under the NHB HeritageCares initiative.
 For more information or to check on eligibility, email to nhb_nm_programmes@nhb.gov.sg.

-Target Audience: Public (Seniors and their Caregivers) and Community Care Organisations
+For: Public and Community Care Organisations

-Minimum Mobility Status: Seniors who are wheelchair users (i.e. not able to walk/minimal walking)
+Minimum Mobility Status: Seniors who are wheelchair users (ie not able to walk/ minimal walking)

 Language: English